On the boundedness of Dunkl multipliers: Revisiting Fourier multipliers

 \section{Revisiting Fourier multipliers}

-A very efficient and elegant way of establishing Fourier multiplier theorem is via the Littlewood-Paley square functions beautifully described in the little red book \cite{Stein} of Stein.
+An efficient and elegant approach to establishing the Fourier multiplier theorem is through the use of Littlewood-Paley square functions, as thoroughly presented in Stein's book \cite{Stein}.
 In this section we briefly recall the theory of $g$-functions and describe how it can be used to prove a version of H\"ormander-Mihlin multiplier theorem for the Fourier transform.